AnhBui1108/Wikipedia-Network-Analysis-AWS-/README.md

 4. redirect.jsonl: Simulates the "redirect" dataset from Wikipedia.

 #### Dataset Scenarios
-The dataset covers two scenarios for mutual link pairs:
+The dataset covers several scenarios for mutual link pairs:

 - Case 1: A → B (Page A links to Page B) and B → A (Page B links back to Page A).
-- Case 2: A → D → C → A (Page A links to Page D, Page D redirects to Page C, and Page C links back to Page A).
+- Case 2: Page A links to Page D, Page D redirects to Page C, and Page C links back to Page A => A-C form a mutual links pair
-For connected components, the dataset includes a basic scenario: Example: A → B → C (Page A connects to Page B, and Page B connects to Page C).
+- Case 3: A links to B, B redirects to C, and A links to C. This will help check if my program can detect the case when page A has multiple ways to link to page C (the frequency of A-C = 2), but no mutual links exist.ist.

-Note: There are no cycles in the connected components.
+For connected components, the dataset includes cases where one connected component covers 80% of the nodes (similar to a real-world network).
+This connected component also contains cycles.

 ### Reflection
 #### Project 1